Virohan Allied & Healthcare Programs

 Allied & Healthcare programs | 20+ Partner Universities & Institutes | 98% placement record

 The National Testing Agency (NTA) conducts the NEET UG exam to grant admission to undergraduate medical courses like MBBS, BDS, and others.
-To get admission in these courses, students need to secure passing marks in NEET out of 720.
-The passing marks for NEET out of 720 is the NEET cut off or qualifying marks which are released by the NTA along with the result declaration.
+To get admission in these courses, students need to secure passing marks in NEET 2026 out of 720.
+The passing marks for NEET out of 720 is the cut off or qualifying marks which are released by the NTA along with the result declaration.
 Read the full article to know comprehensive details about the passing marks for NEET, the factors that influence them, and other important details.

 This Story also Contains